zabir-nabil/dot-res-lstm/README.md

 You can download the dataset from [dataset](https://data.mendeley.com/datasets/7dybx7wyfn/3)

-Or, you can use the converted numpy files we generated for training and testing from this repository for benchmarking against our results.
+Or, you can use the converted numpy files **(.npy)** we generated for training and testing from this repository for benchmarking against our results.

 ### Publication